-References to contextual instances may also be obtained by programmatic lookup or by Unified EL expression evaluation.
+References to contextual instances may also be obtained by programmatic lookup.

 In general, a bean type or bean name does not uniquely identify a bean.
 When resolving a bean at an injection point, the container considers bean type, qualifiers and selected alternatives.
-When resolving a name in an EL expression, the container considers the bean name and selected alternatives.
 This allows bean developers to decouple type from implementation.

-The container is required to support circularities in the bean dependency graph where at least one bean participating in every circular chain of dependencies has a normal scope, as defined in Section 6.3, "Normal scopes and pseudo-scopes".
+The container is required to support circularities in the bean dependency graph where at least one bean participating in every circular chain of dependencies has a normal scope, as defined in Normal scopes and pseudo-scopes.
 The container is not required to support circular chains of dependencies where every bean participating in the chain has a pseudo-scope.